Xtley001/Credit-Card-Fraud-Detection-with-Machine-Learning/README.md

-# Fraud Detection with Logistic Regression and Autoencoder
+# Credit Card Fraud Detection with Machine Learning Using Logistic Regression and Autoencoder

 This project aims to detect fraudulent transactions using a combination of logistic regression and an autoencoder for anomaly detection.
 The approach includes data preprocessing, feature scaling, model training, and evaluation.